csci338/fall2024/pages/_assignments/lab03.md

 the [Java
 Set](https://docs.oracle.com/javase/8/docs/api/java/util/Set.html).

-Now we're going to solve the question one using a Set data structure instead of nested loops.
-You may do this in either Python or Java, just make sure to name your new file appropriately.
+Now we're going to solve the question one using a dictionary (or hashmap) data structure instead of nested loops.
+You may do this in either your Python file or in the Java file that you've already made.

 Once you're done, commit your changes to the `one-set` branch.
 Double check you're on the right branch before committing.